anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 {: #grasp-example-1 title='GRASP example for a BRSKI registrar supporting RRM and PRM'}

-{{grasp-example-1}} is an example for a GRASP service announcement for "AN_Proxy" in support of BRSKI with both "rrm" and "prm" supported on the same socket (TCP port number) and for cBRSKI with COAP over DTLS.
+{{grasp-example-1}} is an example for a GRASP service announcement for "AN_Proxy" in support of BRSKI with both "rrm" and "prm" supported on the same TCP port 4443 and for cBRSKI with COAP over DTLS on UDP port 4684.

 Note that one or more complete service instances (in the example 3) can be contained within a single GRASP message without the need for any equivalent to the Service Instance Name of the DNS-SD PTR RR or the